-Teeth Wearing Done due to Night-time grinding, chronic bruxism
+Teeth wearing done due to night time grinding, chronic bruxism

-My teeth are wearing down?
+Are your teeth are wearing down?
 Bruxism, clenching or gnashing of teeth is common to everyone.
 Although everyone has some wear, the amount of structural loss varies dramatically.
 Tooth on tooth contact and the subsequent loss of tooth structure or volume is called attrition.
 Tooth attrition can occur during the day or at night while sleeping.
 Most people do not believe that they grind or rub their teeth together at night but the vast majority do.
 There are many theories about why we grind, brux, or rub but nothing in the scientific literature has been proven.

 Dental damage comes in many forms.
-For instance, things like cracks and fractures are the most well-known types of damage, and can occur to varying degrees depending on each patient’s unique dental health.
+For instance, things like cracks and fractures are the most well known types of damage, and can occur to varying degrees depending on each patient’s unique dental health.
 Sometimes, though, the strength and integrity of your teeth can be compromised even when no crack or fracture is present.
 If your smile has worn down, for example, then they may be weaker than before and your whole bite may be thrown off balance.
 Fortunately, your dentist can help by addressing the cause of your tooth wear and repairing the tooth structure that you’ve lost.

 Common theories of why people grind or gnash their teeth: